tadesouaiaia/BridgePRS-Guide/docs/index.md

     - update log can be found [here](misc_log.md)

 # Quick Start
-To get started right away using supplied toy data and sample thousand genomes data, please use our [Quick Start Tutorial](quikstart_prep.md).
+- Get started right away using sample data with our [Quick Start Tutorial!](quikstart_prep.md).
+- Completing the tutorial and [training](quikstart_training.md) is often sufficient to begin using BridgePRS!

 # Information
 - BridgePRS is a software package written in R (main) and Python (wrapper) that depends on Plink (by [Christopher Chang](https://www.cog-genomics.org/software)).
-  For more information on installing dependencies, please refer to [Requirements](detail_requirements.md).
+  For more information on installing dependencies, please refer to [Requirements](guide_requirements.md).
-- To learn more about BridgePRS see our complete [Guide.](detail_background.md)
+- To learn more about BridgePRS see our complete [Guide.](guide_background.md)

 !!!
 Caution "Citation: Our Manuscript is in press at [Nature Genetics](yo)"